yl-1993/learn-to-cluster/README.md

   author={Yang, Lei and Zhan, Xiaohang and Chen, Dapeng and Yan, Junjie and Loy, Chen Change and Lin, Dahua}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2019}
 }
+@inproceedings{yang2020learning,
+  title={Learning to Cluster Faces via Confidence and Connectivity Estimation}, author={Yang, Lei and Chen, Dapeng and Zhan, Xiaohang and Zhao, Rui and Loy, Chen Change and Lin, Dahua}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
+}
 ```